Levviata/levviatasbenchmarkhelper/README.md

 Helps you benchmark minecraft

 ## Conventions
-Some of the rules used in this project, check them out.
+Some of the rules I want or will implement.
+TODO: clarify everything here

 Versioning:
 - [SemVer](https://semver.org/)